 Adjectives about quantity

-If you are dealing with multiple adjectives, the first rule about word order is that you put the adjectives about quantity before all other adjectives.
-How do you know you have an adjective about the quantity?
+If you have multiple adjectives for the same noun, you put adjectives about quantity before all other adjectives.
 If the adjective is an answer to a question with ‘how much/many’, it’s usually an adjective about quantity.

 Some examples that show adjectives about quantity need to be placed before other adjectives.